 Business Model of KFC

 KFC’s management cannot oversee all the operations of its outlets over the world by sitting in one city.
-Thus, KFC adopted the Franchise Model as its Business Model just like the other fast food restaurant joint did.
+Thus, KFC adopted the Franchise Model as its Business Model just like the other fast-food restaurant joint did.

-The franchise model is used when the parent company has a unique product and he gives permission through means of licenses to others to use his logo, brand name, operating methods, etc. An agreement needs to be signed where the franchisee agrees to strictly adhere to the conditions laid down by the parent company.
+The franchise model is used when the parent company has a unique product and gives permission through means of licenses to others to use its logo, brand name, operating methods, etc. An agreement needs to be signed where the franchisee agrees to strictly adhere to the conditions laid down by the parent company.

 Let us now see step by step the different pasts under the business model of KFC.